FNDaaS: Content-agnostic Detection of Fake News sites: Conclusion

-These above findings, and many more omitted here due to space, highlight important differences between the two types of news websites, and how automatic ML classifiers can be trained to distinguish the two types in an effective manner.

-Using these and other features, we tested the ML performance of \toolname under different experimental settings.
+In this work, we propose \toolname: the first of its kind holistic \emph{Fake News Detection as-a-Service} system that is completely content-agnostic. \toolname does not take into account the content of the article, but instead relies on the network and structural characteristics of the website (\eg DNS record changes, domain age, domain expiration and re-registration patterns, DOM characteristics, number of HTTP redirections, page rendering timings, \etc).
+We evaluate the feasibility and effectiveness of our approach by using a set of \fakeNewsSet fake and \realNewsSet real news websites.
+We tested the ML performance of \toolname under different experimental settings.
 The performance results of various ML classifiers showed that \toolname can achieve high Precision, Recall, and F1 scores (all above 91\%) and AUC score (0.967) when asynchronously collected features are used.
 When features available at run-time are used, ML classification is still possible with accuracy performance up to 82\%.
-Classifiers were also tested on 100 newly-flagged websites with very good performance (77\% accuracy for fake and 92\% for real news).
 These results mean our \toolname can be applicable even without using data that require a lot of background collection process and time.

-To assess the effectiveness of our approach, we develop a first prototype of the server and client components of \toolname.
-Early evaluation results show that the client component has minimal effect on user experience consuming less than 50 MBytes of memory, and takes less than 400 ms to query and render a warning page on the user's display when a visited domain is flagged showing fake news.
+Finally, we developed a first prototype of the server and client components of \toolname and demonstrated its efficacy on real user devices.